mgifford/drupal-security/README.md

 This represents current best practices and "not to do"s for administrating servers and specifically drupal website.

+We have chosen to use Sphinx & reStructuredText to build this document http://sphinx-doc.org/rest.html as it allows us to build more accessible ePub files by default.

 How do I get a usable document?
 -------------------------------